matthieu-bruneaux/math-club/README.md

 # Math club

-The current aim of the math club is to discuss the paper by Kryazhimskiy and Plotkin, [The Population Genetics of dN/dS][Kryazhimskiy2008] (2008).
-This paper addresses the question of using the dN/dS ratio, developed for the comparison of sequences across different species, for analyzing polymorphisms observed in a single species.
+The current aim of the math club is to discuss the paper by Kryazhimskiy and Plotkin (2008): **The Population Genetics of dN/dS** (available [here][Kryazhimskiy2008]).
+This paper addresses the validity of studying evolutionary pressures on protein coding sequences by calculating the dN/dS ratio for polymorphisms observed in a single species, since this ratio was initially developed for the comparison of sequences across different species.

 The paper is challenging from a theoretical point of view, since we do not have the background needed to fully apprehend its content.
 After discussing